highcharts/highcharts/docs/maps/flowmap-series.md

 }
 ```

-Then we need to add the [mappoint](https://api.highcharts.com/highmaps/series.mappoint) series which will be the base series responsible for connecting the flowmap to specific coordinates (nodes):
+Then you can add the [mappoint](https://api.highcharts.com/highmaps/series.mappoint) series which will be the base series responsible for connecting the flowmap to specific map points (nodes):
 ```js
 series: [{
     type: 'mappoint',